Kendall and Kylie Jenner Answer Holiday Wishes With a Purse Collection at Walmart

 Dimitrios Kambouris/Getty Images

-Our wishes have been granted—you can now shop designs from Kendall Jenner and Kylie Jenner at Walmart.com.
+Our wishes have been granted—you can now shop designs from Kendall Jenner and Kylie Jenner on a budget.

 Today, the megastore announced that the new Kendall + Kylie for Walmart collection is coming very soon.
 In fact, it's available now for pre-order—get excited.
 The full collection includes 42 pieces of accessories, including small backpacks, fanny packs, wallets, crossbody purses and fun accents like pom-pom keychains.
 The color and fabric choices are also on trend for the holidays, featuring red patent leather, sequins and metallics.